-Experiences are your life circumstances and the chosen activities you have taken part in, as well as the context in which these experiences have taken place.
-Your experiences convey a lot about your background, interests, responsibilities, capabilities, and knowledge.
+Your experiences convey a lot about your interests, responsibilities, capabilities, and knowledge.
 As a result, medical schools are interested in the path you have taken to get where you are at this stage in your life.
 They also take a close look at what you've learned along the way.
 It helps them gauge not only how likely you are to be successful in their programs but also to what degree you'll support their mission and contribute value as a physician.

 Chapter 2, on undergraduate preparation, mentioned how important your extracurricular activities may be to an admissions committee - and not just clubs and organizations within your college but also outside of school.
 Your experiences - particularly those related to medicine or research - are an important component that affects your competitiveness as a candidate.
 For instance, if you are balancing a 20- to 30-hour a week job to pay for school while attending classes or have responsibilities caring for a younger sibling or elderly relative, those experiences are important to share with admissions committees.
-They communicate information about your life and provide additional context for interpreting your grades.
+They communicate information about your different attributes and provide additional context for interpreting your grades.
 Your experiences - and the insights you gained from them - also help admissions committees identify what's unique about you and how you may contribute to their school and the practice of medicine.